 The Dog Writers Association of America (DWAA) awarded Nita and her memoir a 2019 Maxwell Medallion for excellence in writing in the “Human-Animal Bond” area.
 Media nationwide regularly seek out Nita for interviews on her journey and the benefits of exercise in treating depression, including the likes of Health.com, Healthline.com, Livestrong.com, Medium.com, and Authority Magazine.

 Nita’s second book, You Should Be Writing: A Journal of Inspiration & Instruction to Keep Your Pen Moving, was released on June 16, 2020, also by Mango Publishing.
 The journal, co-authored with Brenda Knight and providing writing wisdom from a variety of well-known authors, can be ordered HERE.
-Her third book, Make Every Move a Meditation: Mindful Movement for Mental Health, Well-Being, and Insight, was featured in the Wall Street Journal and can be preordered HERE.
-It was recently short-listed for the International Book Awards.
+Her third book, Make Every Move a Meditation: Mindful Movement for Mental Health, Well-Being, and Insight, was featured in the Wall Street Journal and can be ordered HERE.

 Nita was 49 years old in 2010, overweight and suffering from crippling depression of bipolar disorder when she caught the running bug.
 Sitting on her sofa in her pajamas one weekday, she saw a social media post about a middle-aged friend who had taken up running.
 She leashed up her yellow Lab, Morgan, and headed out with a kitchen timer in hand, running for only 60 seconds.
 But she kept running a little longer each day until, two and a half years later, she crossed the finished line at the Columbus Marathon.
 Nita Sweeney was a runner.

-Since then, Nita’s completed two ultramarathons (50k), three full marathons, 34 half marathons, and more than 100 shorter races—and through it all has faced her many fears, learned to cope with her bipolar symptoms using exercise, and discovered inner strength she didn’t know she possessed.
+Since then, Nita’s completed two ultramarathons, three full marathons, 36 half marathons, and more than 100 shorter races—and through it all has faced her many fears, learned to cope with her bipolar symptoms using exercise, and discovered inner strength she didn’t know she possessed.